 Integrating Provincial Standards and Indigenous Ways of Knowing

-Why schools are including Indigenous ways of knowing
+Why are schools including Indigenous ways of knowing?

-You may be aware that several different provinces have begun to mandate the inclusion of Indigenous or Aboriginal knowledge in public school classrooms across Canada.
-Ministries of Education are recognizing that it is important for students from Indigenous backgrounds to see themselves reflected in their public school learning.
-Not only that, but it is also important for non-Indigenous students to learn about the different Nations that make up Canada’s Indigenous population.
-For example, the Ministry of Education of Ontario has a plan in place to better support students of Indigenous backgrounds.
-Here is their vision: First Nation, Métis, and Inuit students in Ontario will have the knowledge, skills, and confidence they need to successfully complete their elementary and secondary education in order to pursue postsecondary education or training and/or to enter the workforce.
+The Ontario Ministry of Education plans to better support Indigenous learners: “First Nation, Métis, and Inuit students in Ontario will have the knowledge, skills, and confidence they need to successfully complete their elementary and secondary education in order to pursue post-secondary education or training and/or to enter the workforce.
 They will have the traditional and contemporary knowledge, skills, and attitudes required to be socially contributive, politically active, and economically prosperous citizens of the world.
-All students in Ontario will have knowledge and appreciation of contemporary and traditional First Nation, Métis, and Inuit traditions, cultures, and perspectives.
-Read the full vision.
-This vision is in line with the Truth and Reconciliation Commission of Canada’s recommendations for actions of reconciliation towards the Indigenous peoples of Canada.
-In their calls to action, the commission recommends that “the Council of Ministers of Education, Canada to maintain an annual commitment to Aboriginal education issues, including”:
+All students in Ontario will have knowledge and appreciation of contemporary and traditional First Nation, Métis, and Inuit traditions, cultures, and perspectives.”

-- Developing and implementing Kindergarten to Grade Twelve curriculum and learning resources on Aboriginal peoples in Canadian history, and the history and legacy of residential schools.
+- Developing and implementing Kindergarten to Grade Twelve curriculum and learning resources on Aboriginal peoples in Canadian history and the history and legacy of residential schools.

 - Building student capacity for intercultural understanding, empathy, and mutual respect.

-The inclusion of diverse artists does two things:
+Including diverse artists accomplishes two things: